 Principal Annual Fee: S$0 annual fee for 1 year - S$192.60 thereafter.

 *The products compared here are chosen from a range of offers available to us and are not representative of all the products available in the market.
 There is no perfect order for the products we list on our site, so we enable you to re-order and compare products.
 The initial display order is influenced by a range of factors including commercial partnerships, product costs and conversion rates, so please don’t interpret the listing order as an endorsement or recommendation from us.
 We’re happy to provide you with the tools you need to make better decisions, and we encourage you to make your own decisions and compare and assess products based on your individual needs, preferences and circumstances.

 A cashback credit card gives you rewards in the form of dollars or credit on your account.
 These offers vary between cards, with some earning cashback as part of an ongoing rewards program and others providing a one-off cashback reward offer for new customers.

-- Cashback promotional offers on sign up.
-Some cards have a cashback promotion for new customers.
+Many cards also have a cashback promotion for new customers.
 These offers usually require you to apply before a set date and spend a specific amount within the first few months you have the card.

 Is there a catch?

 Just like other reward credit cards, you need to meet the spending requirements or eligibility requirements to earn cashback.
 For example, cashback may only be earned on “eligible purchases”, with common exclusions including cash advances, balance transfers and refunded purchases.
 Some cashback credit cards may also cap or limit the amount of money you can earn per month or year.
 Make sure you read the card’s Product Disclosure Statement for more information.

 Here are the key details to look at when you’re comparing different cashback credit card options: